 Scholars have already noted that contemporary turbulent, post-bureaucratic organizations enact interwoven mechanisms of managerial control, and consequently, SIs become entangled (Bardon et al., 2021).
 Some studies show that organizations increasingly seem to be “a melting pot of multiple identities” (Bartels et al., 2007, p.186), drawing from different practices, structures, expectations, and value systems (Foreman and Whetten, 2002; George and Chattopadhyay, 2005; Reade 2001).

-The previous literature on hybridized SI in organizations treats SI regulation as an orchestrated process that leads to neutral hybrid identities (Foreman and Whetten, 2002; George and Chattopadhyay, 2005; Reade, 2001(, which is not necessarily the case in reality (Meyer and Hammerschmid, 2006).
-Thus, although the field of hybridized SI is relatively well-developed, there is much need for critically scholarly discussion on hybridized SI, in which identity is considered to be “relatively unstable, fragmented” (Ashforth and Schinoff, 2016, p.112), and conflicting.
-Recently, a few CMS researchers have begun to close this gap in the literature by discussing multiple SIs in current organizations as a dialectical construct encompassing conflicting SIs, rather than as harmonious.
+Although the field of hybridized SI is relatively well-developed in itself, there is much need for critically scholarly discussion on hybridized SI.
+Recently, a few CMS researchers have begun to close this gap in the literature.
 Bardon et al. (2021) contend that competing hybridized SI in current organizations articulate the tensions between the normative injunction to conform to values associated with a unitary corporate culture and the neo-normative injunction to “be yourself”.
-They show how a training program intended to improve customer satisfaction at a European airport included opposite managerial directives of (normative) conformity and (neo-normative) authenticity.
 As discussed in the previous section, the neo-normative injunction to “be themselves” (Fleming and Sturdy, 2011) motivates employees to incorporate into their routine tasks extra-organizational values such as professional values and out-work identities (Sturdy et al., 2010), which are derived from cross-cutting expertise and knowledge regardless of any formal authority and specific workplace.

-However, these few CMS demonstrate how top-down hybridized mechanisms of control influence employees’ subjective experiences in such a way that these normative mechanisms transform employees into “hybrid subjects” (Bardon et al., 2012), who deal with resolving and reconciling internal corporate identity tensions (Bardon et al., 2021).

 Like the majority of CMS research on SI regulation, CMS research on hybridized SI focus on bottom-up employee sense-making by exploring “the relationship between managerial control and employee agency" (Jenkins and Delbridge, 2017, p.59).
 In this, they devaluate the implication of competing multiple SIs, underpinned by combined mechanisms of normative control, on manager-employee power relationships.
 In other words, CMS concentrate on the implications of competing SIs on the bottom-up sense-making of individual employees, rather than on the relational power dynamics of intra-organizational groups in which SIs are recurrently regulated and validated.